-19. Place lower assembly into Rekluse center clutch hub.
+16. Place lower assembly into Rekluse center clutch hub.
 You must align the three cut-outs in the lower assembly with the corresponding tabs in the center clutch.
-NOTE: some models only have two cut-outs.

-20. Using a pair of mechanics gloves (the edges of the ring can be sharp and may cut you), install the retaining ring into the Rekluse Center Clutch ring groove.
+17. Using a pair of mechanics gloves (the edges of the ring can be sharp and may cut you), install the retaining ring into the Rekluse Center Clutch ring groove.